Malachi Martin: Alleged Jewish heritage

 Rumours appearing on various Catholic or sedevacantist websites and magazines alleged that Martin had Jewish ancestry that descended from Iberian Jews who migrated to Medieval Ireland and the Kingdom of England in the 15th century, and also alleged him being an Israeli spy because of his first name, Malachi, after a Hebrew prophet and his extensive travels in the Levant.

+Martin himself claimed Jewish ancestry on multiple occasions.
+In a 1976 interview with Publisher's Weekly, Martin stated that his family were "half Protestant, half Catholic, with a strain of Jewish, and always fighting".
+Martin likewise alleged to Ben L. Kaufman, a religion reporter with the Cincinnati Enquirer, that he bore the 'name of an Iberian Jewish banker-refugee who married into the Martins of County Galway three centuries ago'.

-These allegations were rebutted by William H. Kennedy (In Defense of Father Malachi Martin).
+Rumors about Martin's Jewish ancestry were rebutted by William H. Kennedy (In Defense of Father Malachi Martin).
 After having made genealogical inquiries with surviving relatives of Martin in Ireland, Kennedy concluded that Martin's father was an Englishman who moved to Ireland and that Martin's mother was Irish on both sides.
 Fr.
 Rama Coomasrawamy confirmed this independently.
 The Irish language name Maélsheachlainn is usually anglicized as "Malachy", and Saint Malachy was a 12th-century Irish Catholic saint.

 Alleged photograph

 Claims that Martin features as a curial monsignor in full regalia on a prominent photograph next to John Paul I and his assistant Diego Lorenzi appeared on the Internet.
 The photograph, published in David Yallop's In God's Name: An Investigation into the Murder of Pope John Paul I as number 28 between pages 120 and 121, shows a "Monsignor Martin", visibly different from Malachi Martin.
-This is a case of mistaken identity: the cleric in the photograph was Jacques-Paul Martin, Prefect of the Casa Pontificia from 1969 to 1986.
+This is a case of mistaken identification: the cleric in the photograph was Jacques-Paul Martin, Prefect of the Casa Pontificia from 1969 to 1986.